Celayix Home » Workplace Bullying – How to Manage it Effectively

 Workplace bullying is a common issue across the United States.
 As a manager, it can be difficult to effectively handle.
 Here, we break down the impact of bullying on the workplace, and what managers can do to help!

-Unfortunately, workplace bullying is something that impacts employees across all industries, and all levels of employment.
-Of course, this is challenging for both the employees dealing with it, as well as for the manager trying to effectively handle the situation.
-It’s always a delicate situation to manage, but one that must be taken seriously and handled as soon as possible in order to minimize the damage.
+Unfortunately, workplace bullying is something that impacts employees across all industries and all levels of employment.
+Of course, this is challenging for both the employees dealing with it and the manager trying to handle the situation effectively.
+Addressing this situation promptly is crucial to limit the harm, even though it can be tricky.

 What is Workplace Bullying?